prplfoundation/prplMesh/tools/docker/README.md

 ---

----
+## Docker cheat-sheet

+Show all images - `sudo docker images`

+Delete all images - `sudo docker rmi $(sudo docker images -q)`

+Delete all containers - `sudo docker rm $(sudo docker ps -a -q)`

-Proxy settings - the recommended way to work with docker behind a proxy is by [configuring the docker client to pass proxy information to containers automatically](https://docs.docker.com/network/proxy/).
+Proxy - The recommended way to work with docker behind a proxy is by [configuring the docker client to pass proxy information to containers automatically](https://docs.docker.com/network/proxy/).

----